MeshNCA/MeshNCA.github.io/data/meshes/torus/torus-info.md

 # Torus

-This object was created using Blender.
+This object was created by Ehsan Pajouheshgar using Blender.

 https://www.blender.org/about/license/

+___

+The model was remeshed using PyMeshLab by [MeshNCA authors](https://meshnca.github.io/)